 Issue identified:

-CIRA has a new identified issue which is incorrectly calculating the RR (Resource Requirement?) when the original resource and the replacement resource share the same contract ID.
+CIRA has a new identified issue which is incorrectly calculating the RR (Replacement Requirement) when the original resource and the replacement resource share the same contract ID.
 For example; if a designated resource and the Specified replacement resource are both on the RA plan, they have the same contract IDs AND if the Specified replacement resource is used multiple times for different replacements within one RA plan, then the RR assignment is incorrect for the replacement.

 Issue resolution for April 2017 RA month: